 What other items may I need?

-You could rent a bike from Westport rent a bike but book early to avoid disappointment.
+You could rent a bike in Westport (Westport Bike Shop) https://westportbikeshop.ie/ but book early to avoid disappointment.

 Will there be food and water stops?

 Yes.
 The details will be advised closer to the event.

 Of course!
 We encourage you to use the course maps to practice on this most picturesque route in advance.